jcolag/entropy-arbitrage/2026-02-09-mintonette.md

 * Ignore for ToC
 {:toc}

 A hundred thirty-one years ago today, at least so the story goes, YMCA physical education director William G. Morgan created the popular sport mintonette, adapting badminton for a larger group, as a lower-intensity workout than the still-new basketball.
 You've never heard of it?
 Ah, right.
-Because the name makes no sense whatsoever, people quickly renamed it [volleyball](https://en.wikipedia.org/wiki/Volleyball).
+Because the name makes no sense whatsoever, people quickly renamed it {% wiki Volleyball|volleyball|en %}.

 ![Buddhist monks playing volleyball](/blog/assets/monks-volleyball-Sikkim-India.png "Dukkha, samudaya, spike!")